Shikhar5531/EGFR-Bioactivity-Prediction/README.md

 ## 🧠 Key Insights

-- **Fingerprint features dominate** in feature importance — confirming that specific substructures are vital in EGFR inhibition.
+- **Fingerprint features dominate** in feature importance, confirming that specific substructures are vital in EGFR inhibition.
 - **Physicochemical descriptors**, particularly LogP and MW, still ranked high (8th and 11th), reinforcing traditional SAR relevance.
 - **class_weight='balanced'** was crucial to achieve fairness across classes.
 Without it, the model overestimated performance on active compounds.